apache/kylin/website/_docs/install/kylin_cluster.md

 ```

  *  `kylin.server.mode`
-	Make sure there is only one instance whose `kylin.server.mode` is set to "all" or "job", others should be "query"
+	By default, only one instance whose `kylin.server.mode` is set to "all" or "job", the others be "query"

 ```
 kylin.server.mode=all